ykarmesh/website/content/post/GT/index.md

 ---
-title: 'Joined Georgia Tech as a PhD Student'
+title: 'Aug 2023: Joined Georgia Tech as a PhD Student'
 subtitle: 'I started working as a PhD Student in Georgia Tech with Prof Dhruv Batra and Prof Zsolt Kira.'

 # Summary for listings and search engines